Written by David Silverberg

 Muhammad Rashid, CEO and co-founder of digital mortgage platform Moregidge, remembers the first piece of advice he received from David Kwok, the Entrepreneurship Manager at YSpace, “was the most important considering this is our first venture.”

-He goes on to say, “We were evaluating incubators and accelerators we wanted to join and during our initial meeting with David, when we explained we were raising funds at a $1 million valuation, his advice was to grind and hustle for a few months to sign up users in an effort to raise our valuation so we weren't giving away a large chunk of the company to early.
-Fast forward to three months after joining YSpace, and we raised a portion of our round at almost double our initial valuation.”
+He goes on to say, “We were evaluating incubators and accelerators we wanted to join and during our initial meeting with David….and his advice was to grind and hustle for a few months to sign up users in an effort to raise our valuation so we weren't giving away a large chunk of the company to early.”

 Jimmy Feng, CEO of Phyxable, a video app offering tips on injury-prevention, says he found valuable several tips on security authentication and ensuring his business was HIPPA-compliant, which sets the standard for protecting sensitive patient data.